 Alternatives to cookie tracking

-Cookies are a fundamental mechanism used in advertising industry for ad personalisation and behavioural targeting, re-targeting, frequency capping and much more (see my earlier post about how cookies are used in today’s internet).
+Cookies are a fundamental mechanism used in the advertising industry for ad personalisation and behavioural targeting, re-targeting, frequency capping and much more (see my earlier post about how cookies are used in today’s internet).

-Nowadays, majority of ad technology providers that are disrupting* advertising industry are still relying on cookies to a great extent.
+Nowadays, a majority of ad technology providers that are disrupting* advertising industry are still relying on cookies to a great extent.

-With recent bad publicity around cookies, new european legislation (so called Cookie law) and new default settings in various web browsers (e.g. enabled DNT headers in Internet Explorer, blocking 3rd party cookies in Firefox and Safari), it is becoming critical to start looking for alternatives and implementing them.
+With recent bad publicity around cookies, new European legislation (so called Cookie law) and new default settings in various web browsers (e.g. enabled DNT headers in Internet Explorer, blocking 3rd party cookies in Firefox and Safari), it is becoming critical to start looking for alternatives and implementing them.

-(*) In my opinion there isn’t much disruption happening, rather slow progress, but that’s another story about how crippled advertising industry is.
+(*) In my opinion there isn’t much disruption happening, rather slow progress, but that’s another story about how crippled the advertising industry is.